 Delaware has taken significant steps to assess and evaluate the risks of climate change, and state agency practitioners are well supported by state-specific climate data.
 Delaware has science-based sea level rise projections and inundation maps and down-scaled climate projections for heat and precipitation indicators.
-Climate change risks have been incorporated into the State of Delaware All-Hazard Mitigation

-Plan, as well as other state and local plans.
+Climate change risks have been incorporated into the State of Delaware All-Hazard Mitigation Plan, as well as other state and local plans.
 In 2023, FEMA approved Delaware's 2023-2028 Hazard Mitigation Plan, which outlines risks and vulnerabilities faced by Delawareans and offers ideas and recommendations for protecting and improving resilience in the State.
-In addition to considering future climate conditions, the All-Hazard Mitigation Plan assesses risks to Delaware's economy, the natural environment, the built environment, and most importantly, the people who live, work, and visit the S tate.
+In addition to considering future climate conditions, the All-Hazard Mitigation Plan assesses risks to Delaware's economy, the natural environment, the built environment, and most importantly, the people who live, work, and visit the State.
 The plan is a critical component of Delaware's climate change adaptation planning and coordination.
 DNREC is updating statewide climate change scenarios, including projections for heat, precipitation and sea level rise.
-The updated projections are expected to be available to state decisionmakers in 2024.
+The updated projections are being finalized by the State's Climate Change Technical Advisors group and are expected to be available to state decisionmakers in the third quarter of 2025.
 The projections can be used by state agencies to better inform decision-making and reduce risks to the State.